Tuesday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Hibs, Morelos, Robson, Thorup, Oh, Johnston, Maeda, Abada
+Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Hibs, Morelos, Robson, Thorup, Oh, Johnston, Maeda, Abada, St Johnstone, Montgomery

 Last updated on .From the section Scottish